 -

 Church of St. Anthony - The Church of Santo António is situated in the parish of Santa Maria Maior (Sé), in Lisbon, Portugal.
-It is believed to be on the site of Saint Anthony’s birthplace, next to the old Porta do Mar, which existed in the wall leading to medieval Lisbon’s interior, and is considered his sanctuary.
-Adjacent is a small museum dedicated to him.
+It is believed to be located on the site of Saint Anthony’s birthplace, next to the old Porta do Mar, which existed in the wall leading to medieval Lisbon’s interior, and is considered his sanctuary.
+Adjacent to it is a small museum dedicated to him.

 -

-Mosteiro dos Jeronimos - The extraordinary stone carvings in the cloisters of this monastery glorify the times when the West and East met, and the man who brought these worlds closer – Vasco da Gama – is buried inside the church.
+The extraordinary stonework in the cloisters of this monastery celebrates the times when the West and the East met, and the man who brought these worlds closer together – Vasco da Gama – is buried inside the church.

 - Private transportation